 So, the first sign of worn out piston rings, is engine blow-by.

 Consequently, if you are seeing puffs of blue smoke out of the exhaust, it means the engine is burning oil.

-Also, with worn or damaged piston rings; you may notice that the engine oil gets low, faster than before.
-Blue oil smoke first appears, when you start your engine, while it is still cold.
+Also, with worn or damaged piston rings, you may notice that the engine oil gets low, faster than before.
+Consequently, blue oil smoke first appears, when you start your engine, while it is still cold.

-But, as the engine warms up; the pistons and rings expand, and start to seal the cylinder walls.
-As a result, reducing how much oil is blowing past the rings.
+But, as the engine warms up, the pistons and piston rings expand, and start to seal the cylinder walls.
+As a result, reducing how much oil, is blowing past the rings.

 Eventually, the wear gets so bad that there is, a loss of power:

 - Combustion gas, is getting into the crankcase.

 - Too much oil, is getting into the combustion chamber.

 This leads to, fouled spark plugs and a poorly running engine.